Product Design & Art Direction

 Simplified user journey to Qantas Card Companion

-Key screens & concepts from used during initial user testing
+Key screens & concepts rapidly designed for user testing

 Determining what we wanted to learn during our initial 3 rounds of user testing

 During the discovery phase, we designed 3 iterations of our 'happy path' MVP user flow to test with our users.
 We wanted to test different ways of visualising their point earning history, card features & benefits, point forecasting and offers & rewards.